-Dr. Rajen Kumar Pandey, a renowned doctor and renewable energy enthusiast was the first to introduce a domestic net metering system for his residential solar rooftop power plant under CESC.
+Dr Rajen Kumar Pandey is an eminent doctor and a passionate advocate for renewable energy.
+He was the first to introduce a domestic net metering system for his residential on-grid solar rooftop power plant under CESC.

-After successfully installing and executing the 6.6 kWp solar rooftop power plant, due to the elevated nature of the structure, the roof’s total space remains accessible to the residents, and the solar panels double as an indirect shed.
-Due to SunShell’s uncompromising nature and promise of providing the absolute best materials, the super-strong frame of galvanized iron can withstand the wind capacity of 180KMPH.
-When Bengal was devastated during the Amphan phenomenon, the solar plant stood tall despite the area being heavily affected.
+With the 6.6 kWp rooftop solar power plant installed and executed successfully, the roof’s total space remains accessible to residents due to the elevated structure, and the solar panels double as indirect sheds.
+A super-strong galvanized iron frame can handle 180KMPH due to SunShell’s uncompromising nature and promise of providing only the highest-quality materials.
+Even when the area around the doctor’s house was devastated by the Amphan phenomenon, the solar plant stood tall.

 After assessing the needs, SunShell suggested a 6.6 kWp solar rooftop plant with a grid-connected net metering system.
 Modules made up of 20 nos 330Wp polycrystalline panels, each with 72 cells were installed.
 Suggested MA-Zuver inverters with 6kW power and a DC switch.
 With AJB ( SPD type II, 1000V 40 kA) on a PV string fuse of 1000V 15A, Sunshell ensured the safety and reliability of the plant’s consumers.
 A simultaneous ACDB with AC SPD, LED indicator light, and suitable MCB is also installed to avoid high voltage damage to the structure.
 On the LT side, there is also a 415V safe termination system and lightning arrestor with dedicated earthing.
 SunShell Power adheres to IB and BIS rulebooks when it comes to earthing protection.

 - 6.6 kWp solar rooftop plant has a grid-connected net metering system.

 - Modules are made up of 20 nos 330Wp polycrystalline panels, each with 72 cells.